TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/NextSteps/Index.rst

 ----------

-For details about the nature of TypoScript as a syntax, please read the document :ref:`"TypoScript Syntax & In-depth Study" <t3tssyntax:start>`.
+For details about the nature of TypoScript as a syntax, please read the document :doc:`"TypoScript Syntax & In-depth Study" <t3coreapi:Index>`.